Written in partnership with CK Mondavi and Family Wines

 Late Summer Grilling

-Grilled pork lettuce wraps are having a moment.
+Grilled ground pork lettuce wraps are having a moment.
 It’s a perfect offering for late summer grilling.
 With the real heat behind us, it’s always nice to have something a bit heartier.

 Coming up with something different to grill can be a tough order.
 As a family, our go-to protein is pork, which makes us so happy this dish is having a bout of popularity.
 We like flavorful grilled meats, and using pork mince makes for a perfect conductor of flavor.

 Since it’s still summer, we don’t want anything too heavy on the stomach, and that’s where lettuce and other crisp vegetables, such as cucumber, fresh scallions, and radishes come to play.